What is a Reader?

 Readers are Licensed Lay Ministers of the Church of England.
 They:

-- lead worship and preach
+- lead worship, preach and teach

-- are lay people - not priests or other clergy.
+- are lay people - not clergy.